me-jndildap/wakDuper/README.md

 ## Contributing
 We welcome contributions and suggestions!
 Feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/me-jndildap/wakDuper?tab=License-1-ov-file) file for details.

 ## Links
 - Minecraft Protocol Information: [wiki.vg/Protocol](https://wiki.vg/Protocol)